Funeral plan comparison chart

 Anything else?

-Has the most 5-star customer reviews
+Solid wood coffin, decorated urn, has the most 5-star customer reviews

 Rating of 1.6 out of 5 on Reviews.io